prideout/prideout.github.com/sandbox/test.md

 One issue with this approach is poor sampling at high magnification, resulting in fuzziness towards the center.
 The same problem crops up when performing distortion in the fragment shader.

+The fuzziness can be improved somewhat with a custom high-quality filter (e.g., Gaussian) in your fragment shader, instead of relying on the crude bilinear filtering that the hardware provides.

+### Vertex-Based Techniques

-One solution is performing distortion in the vertex shader.
+Another possibility is performing distortion in the vertex shader.
 This gives a clean result, although coarsely-tessellated models will have straight edges, and they'll suffer from snapping artifacts during animation.
 Here's a test of vertex shader distortion:

 [![Screenshot]({{ ASSET_PATH }}/thumbnails/Distortion3.png)](https://github.com/prideout/distortion/raw/master/media/VertexWarpingResult.png)